EVERYTHING STARTS WITH

 The structure of dried gourd is more homogenous than the structure of the standard wood; it does not contain growth rings, fibers or knots.
 When light passes through the thin layer of the gourd’s wood, it becomes red/orange.

-For that matters, the gourd is kind of a phenomenon in nature; it gives enormous processing possibilities.
+The gourd is kind of a phenomenon in nature; it gives enormous processing possibilities.
 As gourd is created by nature, each one is one of a kind.

 I create lamps using gourds from Senegal, Guinea, and Mali because of their finest quality and shapes.